-Minimal lubrication is required for your furnace.
-The induced blower assembly motors have sealed bearings.
+The circulating air blower, and induced blower assembly motors have sealed bearings.
 The bearings contain permanent special purpose lubricants.
-Attempting to force common oil into the induced blower motor bearings will deteriorate the original lubricant and shorten bearing life.
+Attempting to force common oil into the circulating and induced blower motor bearings will deteriorate the original lubricant and shorten bearing life.